FiloSottile/sunlight/README.md

 A private HTTP debug server is also started on a random port on localhost.
 It serves the net/http/pprof endpoints, as well as `/debug/logson` and `/debug/logsoff` which enable and disable debug logging, respectively.

-## The Rome prototype logs

-The `rome/` folder contains the configuration for the Rome prototype logs, deployed on Fly.io and Tigris from the main branch by GitHub Actions.

-To deploy manually, run

-    fly -c rome/fly.toml deploy